patiboh/weatherforecat/README.md

 1. After many talks and workshops on GraphQL, now I wanted to try to use it
 2. I'm super interested in design.
 I want to experiment with data, and create a visual representation of it with interactive 3D graphics
 3. .. so, I'm trying to learn WebGL.
 It's quite a vast subject, so after some fiddling, and some external advice, I'm studying how shaders work.
 This is part of that
-4. A Weather App seems bothe a simple enough App so that I can concentrate on the issues above
+4. A Weather App seems a simple enough App so that I can concentrate on the issues above
 5. I like a nice development environment, and I like the Neutrino project, so I'm testing how that works out too

 ## What I want my catapp to do (for now)